Interviews and commentary on digital psychology and enterprise execution

-The source for the future of digital work.
+The source for Human Digital Twins and the future of enterprise execution.

-Why digital transformations fail—and what leaders must do differently.
+Why enterprise applications stall—and what leaders must do differently.

-Dr. Hank Marquis (FBCS CITP) is a serial entrepreneur, veteran of multiple AIOps and digital twin exits, and author of Completely Satisfied.
-Dr. Marquis built Hailee as the culmination of decades spent founding, scaling, and selling the technologies that define modern IT, the digital workplace, and employee digital experience.
+Dr. Marquis is a serial entrepreneur, veteran of multiple AIOps and digital twin exits, and author of Completely Satisfied.
+Dr. Marquis created Hailee from decades spent founding, scaling, and selling technologies that define modern IT, the digital workplace, and employee digital experience.

 “Hank was a pleasure to work with.
 His work deals with topics central to IT management today.”